afmika/GeneticAlgorithm-PathFinding/README.md

 # GeneticAlgorithm-PathFinding
-Path finding using genetic algorithm.
+Finds for the shortest path using a genetic algorithm.